kldnz/rust-hangman/README.md

 # TODO

-Update the code to get a random word and not from a file
+:white_check_mark: Update the code to get a random word and not from a file